KiranHK-code/KiranHK-code/README.md

 # 💫 About Me:
-I'm student in mit mysore <br>I become a software engineer
+I'm student in mit mysore <br>my dream is become a software engineer<br> learning currently the linux

 ## 🌐 Socials: